matbryan52/microscopy-images-qem/slides.md

 ---

-## Uses of the Fourier transform in Microscopy
+## Fourier transforms in Microscopy

 - High-resolution images of atomic columns are naturally periodic, and lattice spacings appear clearly in the amplitude of an FFT.
 * Electron holography extracts the complex transmission function of the sample from the FFT of the interference between the known reference wavefront and that passing through the sample.